Music for schools

 At Area level a range of ensemble opportunities is provided for more advanced young musicians.

-At County level there are ensembles for the most advanced young musicians, eg. Suffolk Youth Orchestra.
+At County level there are ensembles for the most advanced young musicians, such as Suffolk Youth Orchestra.

 Follow the links below to find out about: